 But that's not a perfect system.
 Customers will forget to write reviews, or you'll forget to ask.

-This makes it incredibly easy to consistently rack up positive reviews on the most important online review sites for your business.
+It makes it incredibly easy to consistently rack up reviews on the most important online review sites for your business.

 In Review(s) (see what we did there?)